wl4g-blockchain/linkportal-backend/CONTRIBUTING.md

 ## License

-LinkPortalBackend uses the [Apache 2.0 license](https://github.com/wl4g-blockchain/linkportal/blob/master/LICENSE) to strike a balance between open contributions and allowing you to use the software however you want.
+LinkPortal uses the [Apache 2.0 license](https://github.com/wl4g-blockchain/linkportal/blob/master/LICENSE) to strike a balance between open contributions and allowing you to use the software however you want.

 ## Getting Started